NVIDIA/TensorRT-LLM/examples/llama/README.md

 [`build.py`](./build.py) add new options for the support of INT8 KV cache.

-`--int8_kv_cache` is the command-line option to enable INT8 KV cache, and `--ft_model_dir` should contain the directory where the INT8 KV cache scales lie in.
+`--int8_kv_cache` is the command-line option to enable INT8 KV cache, and `--bin_model_dir` is the directory where the INT8 KV cache scales are located.

 **INT8 KV cache + per-channel weight-only quantization**